codemzy/react-todo/README.md

     ------------------------------------------------------------------------------

-React Boilerplate.
+React To Do.

-A simple React boilerplate for developing with React.
+A simple React to do app.

-Version 2: With testing and scss modules.